jedisct1/aes-stream/README.md

 AES-STREAM
 ==========

-A simple, but fast AES128-based random number generator.
+A simple, but fast AES-PRF-based random number generator.

-Fast, even to fill large buffers with random data.
+Fast, designed to fill large buffers with random data.
 Does fast key erasure.

 Requires a modern Intel or AMD CPU with AES-NI support.